CHARLES GWATHMEY, FAIA (1938-2009)

 2005 - The Astor Place Tower at 445 Lafayette Street, New York NY.
 The 270-foot, 21-story asymmetrical tower features a collection of 39 loft residences.
 Every apartment interior was designed by Gwathmey Siegel along with Ismael Leyva Architects.

-2005 - The Jonathan Sobel Residence, 733 Daniels Lane, Sagaponack NY.
+2005 - The Jonathan Sobel and Marsha Dunn Residence, 733 Daniels Lane, Sagaponack NY.
 Includes deeded ocean access, 8000 sf.
 Landscape design by Ed Hollander on 2.5 acres.
 7 bedrooms and 11.5 bathrooms.
+Sold in 2014.

 2006 - The Mitchell Rales Residence and Museum, aka Glenstone, 12002 Glen Road, Potomac MD.
 Closed to the public except by special arrangement.
 The 200+ acre site, top photo, includes the Rales House and Guest house (second ahd third photos), and across the lake is his private art museum (last exterior photo by Scott Francis/Esto).
 Structural engineering by Severud Associates.
 Built by Harold Gray of Lifecraft, Inc. Civil Engineering by A. Morton Thomas and Associates, Inc. Bottom interior photos of the museum by Zhulong.com.